archernar/cuu/README.md

 VPC Commands
      vpccreate                    -a -r        Create a Two Subnet VPC vpcdelete                    -a -r -t     Delete VPC
-     vpcls                        -a           List VPCs
+     vpcinstance                  -a           Create an instance in the VPC vpcls                        -a           List VPCs

 EC2 Commands